CALCampus originates from the Computer Assisted Learning Center (CALC),

 online-based school through which administration, real-time classroom

-instruction, and materials were provided, originating with the QuantumLink
+instruction, and materials were provided, originating with its QuantumLink

 education because no longer was the individual distance learner isolated from